developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 Copy the valid EHS config and signature files to the `/enterprise/usr` directory on the device.
 This will cause EHS to exit the Lockdown State, import the config file and return to Secure Mode.
 The valid files can be copied manually via ADB or deployed using an MDM.

 ##### Method 2: Delete Signature File
 Log into Admin Mode and delete the signature file from the `/enterprise/usr` directory.
 This will cause EHS to exit the Lockdown State and enter Secure Mode.
 This method will work only if EHS was already running in Secure Mode.
-If EHS was previously running in Normal Mode and entered Lockdown State due to an unsuccessful attempt to switch to Secure Mode, EHS will remain in Lockdown State.
+If EHS was previously running in Normal Mode and entered Lockdown State due to an unsuccessful attempt to switch to Secure Mode, EHS returns to Normal Mode when the signature file is deleted.

 <b>Note: Whether running in Normal or Secure Mode, reaching the maximum number of 10 unsuccessful admin login attempts (or the number otherwise specified in the EHS config file) will disable Admin Mode login.
 To exit this state, copy a valid config file (and its matching signature file if previously running in Secure Mode) to the device or delete the existing signature file remotely via MDM</b>.